 You should use this approach if you do not use Horace each time you start Matlab and want to initiate it only when needed.
-This set up is also mandatory if you are going to use Horace high-performance capabilities to generate sqw files (see below)
+This set up is also mandatory if you are going to use Horace high-performance capabilities (see below)

-Replace the second row of the joint horace_on.m file or the firest row of the separate herbert_on.m file should contain the path, where you placed Herbert folder and herbert_init.m file resides, e.g.
+The second row of the joint horace_on.m file or the firest row of the separate herbert_on.m file should contain the path, where you placed Herbert folder and herbert_init.m file resides, e.g.

-If you placed it inside Matlab toolbox area (e.g. $matlab_path$/toolbox/ISIS), which is in Matlab default search path you need to rehash toolbox path:
+If you placed *_on.m files inside Matlab toolbox area (e.g. $matlab_path$/toolbox/ISIS), which is in Matlab default search path, you need to rehash toolbox path:

 >> rehash toolbox

-If placed it into some folder and have not modified pathdef.m, you need to add this folder to Matlab path and save the path (e.g. through GUI from main Matlab window set path->Add Folder -> Save)
+If initialization files are placed into some folder and the global pathdef.m have not been modified, you need to add folder with initalization files to Matlab path and save the path (e.g. through GUI from main Matlab window set path->Add Folder -> Save)